photography

 Reflecting on the Visual Storytellers by admin

 Since each of my students was asked to cover the same event, I requested one thing from each of them from the start of the semester… to just share their story.
+During those few weeks before the race, they were to explore numerous processes through several assignments that were meant to challenge them to step outside of their comfort zone.
+They were also encouraged to take a different look at those things commonly around them.

 New Semester Invites New Media by admin